 What Does a Crime Scene Investigator or Technician Do?

-Are you considering a career as a crime scene investigator (CSI) or forensic science technician?
-Professionals in this field aid criminal investigations by collecting and analyzing evidence on-site.
-This includes taking photographs, making sketches, recording observations, determining what items should be collected, and cataloging evidence.
-If you possess skills in math, science, problem-solving, critical-thinking, and communication, and aren’t upset by criminal or even violent acts, this may be a career worth pursuing.
+Considering a career as a crime scene investigator (CSI) or forensic science technician?
+These professionals support criminal investigations by collecting and analyzing evidence, photographing scenes, making sketches, recording observations, and cataloging items.
+If you have skills in math, science, problem-solving, and communication, and can handle exposure to criminal or violent acts, this career may be a good fit.

-Forensic science technicians often have to work in a wide variety of conditions, including all types of weather.
-They also tend to spend long hours in laboratories and/or offices.
-Additionally, these professionals must be able to work constructively with law enforcement personnel and other specialists to solve crimes.
+Forensic science technicians work in various conditions, including all weather, and often spend long hours in labs or offices.
+They must also collaborate effectively with law enforcement and other specialists to solve crimes.

 Employment opportunities for crime scene technicians are fairly limited.
-As a relatively small occupation, the U.S. Bureau of Labor Statistics (BLS) reported there were only 17,200 jobs available in the United States in 2019.
-While the career field is expected to grow by 14% by 2029, this will only result in approximately 2,400 additional positions overall.
+As a relatively small occupation, the US Bureau of Labor Statistics (BLS) reported there were only 18,600 jobs available in the United States in 2023.
+While the career field is expected to grow by 14% between 2023 and 2033, this will only result in approximately 2,500 new positions overall.

 What Programs Are Available for Crime Scene Investigator or Technician?

-Those interested in becoming crime scene workers should research prospective agencies carefully, as employment requirements can vary significantly, especially by state.
-While most professionals need at least a bachelor’s degree, it may be possible to begin a career as a crime scene investigator with minimal formal education, such as an associate degree.
-There are numerous academic options to choose from including associate’s, bachelor’s, master’s, and doctorate degrees, as well as professional certificate programs.
+Aspiring crime scene workers should research agencies thoroughly, as requirements vary, especially by state.
+While most roles require at least a bachelor’s degree, some may start with an associate degree.
+Educational options include associate, bachelor’s, master’s, doctorate degrees, and professional certificates.

 Find Your Online Criminology Program

-While an associate degree may technically fulfill educational requirements in some states, most employers expect candidates to have, at minimum, a bachelor’s degree in physical or biological science such as biology, chemistry, forensic science, or crime scene investigation.
-This is particularly important for professionals who expect to advance in their careers over time.
-Most bachelor degree programs in accounting consist of 120 credit hours of coursework and take full-time students approximately four years to complete.
+While an associate degree may meet some states' requirements, most employers prefer candidates with at least a bachelor's degree in physical or biological sciences, like biology, chemistry, forensic science, or crime scene investigation.
+This is especially important for career advancement.
+Bachelor's degree programs typically consist of 120 credit hours and take about four years for full-time students to complete.

 Some states also allow schools to offer professional certificate programs in crime scene investigation.
 This option generally consists of fewer credit hours, allowing students to graduate in as little as 18 months.
 The viability of the resulting certificate will depend on academic level, institution reputation, accreditation, and the curriculum.